๐ŸŒฌ๏ธ Section 1 of 12

 ๐Ÿšจ Fatal Flaws โ€” Tests That Must Be Cancelled (ยง40.267)

 A fatal flaw is an error that makes the test result invalid and uncorrectable.
+The fatal flaws listed in ยง40.267 are specific.
 If any of the following apply, the test result must be cancelled โ€” it cannot be reported or used for any purpose:

 A fatal flaw means the test is cancelled.
 You must note the reason on the ATF (in the remarks section), notify the DER, and instruct the DER that they may direct the employee to a new test if required.